Alexandria, Louisiana: Bridges

 There are two railroad bridges over the Red River in Alexandria.
 One is located near the Buhlow area north of the OK Allen bridge.
 The other is south of the Purple Heart Memorial Bridge.

 Mass transit

 Regional mass transit is handled by ATRANS (Alexandria Transportation Authority).

 For those leaving or arriving at the city by bus, Greyhound Lines has a terminal downtown.

 Airports

 Alexandria is served by the Alexandria International Airport and the Esler Regional Airport in Pineville.

 Rail

-Alexandria does not have Amtrak service, nor a commuter rail system.
-The Kansas City Southern (Southern Belle) and the Missouri Pacific (since absorbed by Union Pacific) (Louisiana Eagle and Louisiana Daylight) operated train stations in the area in the early part of the 20th century but passenger services ended in the 1960s and the stations have closed.
+Alexandria does not have Amtrak service, or a commuter rail system.
+The Kansas City Southern (Southern Belle) and the Missouri Pacific (since absorbed by Union Pacific) (Louisiana Eagle and Louisiana Daylight) operated train stations in the area in the early part of the 20th century.
+Passenger services ended in the 1960s and the stations have closed.